morat523035/FirefoxButtons/readme.txt

 * <install directory>\mozilla.cfg

-The mozilla.cfg file should be in the same folder as the thunderbird.exe executable.
+The mozilla.cfg file should be in the same folder as the firefox.exe executable.

 * <profile directory>\chrome\_AttributesInspectorFirefoxButton_Movable.uc.js
 * <profile directory>\chrome\_GetCommandFirefoxButton_Movable.uc.js